 Crossing Strauss’ creation (the bridge) heading north on Highway 101, drivers will experience the lines of the architect’s strophes.
 One moment drivers cruise like easy riders over the smooth black tarmac, the next moment a bright green sign appears reading “Avenue of the Giants.”
 The name brings to mind Roald Dahl, David and Goliath, and Gulliver’s Travels, but a brochure available in a wooden cabinet next to the sign explains the true meaning: The Avenue of the Giants is a 31-mile-long route through Humboldt Redwoods State Park.

-To drive over or under the Avenue of the Giants is a lesson in humility.
-Being watched by earth’s mighty guardians, wooden statues touching heaven, it feels like you’re a single note in a centuries old symphony composed by rustling treetops over 300 feet high.
-The scenic highway also includes such famous redwood landmarks as the “Drive-Thru Tree” and the nearly 1,000 year old “Immortal Tree.”
+To drive the Avenue of the Giants is a lesson in humility.
+Being watched by earth’s mighty guardians, wooden statues touching heaven, it feels like you’re a single note in a centuries-old symphony composed by the rustling treetops more than 300 feet above.
+The scenic highway also includes such famous redwood landmarks as the “Drive-Thru Tree” and the nearly 1,000-year-old “Immortal Tree.”

 There are a number of gift shops and picturesque pull-offs that explain the history of the forest.
 But Strauss himself might have described them best in his poem “The Redwoods,” which calls these trees “the greatest of Earth’s living forms, / Tall conquerors that laugh at storms.”
 He reflects on their tremendous age, “So shall they live, when ends our day, / When our crude citadels decay; / For brief the years allotted man, / But infinite perennials’ span.”